 Meanwhile, the ‘new’ Constitution 2010 brought new changes in the system of governance.
 Decentralization (devolution) replaced the centralized system of government that existed prior to the new Constitution.

 Devolution established two systems of governance, the national, and the county governments.
 The law recognized only the two levels of government as the mechanisms to share all the resources.
-The High Court Ruling that Made CDF Unconstitutional (189 downloads) highlighted this aspect exclusively.
+A High Court ruling on the legality of CDF highlighted this aspect exclusively.

 The Constitution set up the counties as the centres of regional development and governance and not the constituencies.
 Hence, CDF interfered with the functions of the county governments.
 The High Court ruling in Section 102 says the following,